Institutions of society examples. Social institution: concept, types, functions

 Symbolic features

-Other institutions of this sphere of society
+Other institutions in this sphere of society

 Caring, raising children